 For Research Use Only.
-We do not provide services or products directly for patients.
+We do not provide direct services or products for patients.

 The ready-to-use detection kit SARS-CoV-2 (2019-nCoV) Spike S1 Antibody Titer ELISA Kit is an enzyme-linked immunosorbent assay for the qualitative measurement of anti-SARS-CoV-2 (2019-nCoV) Spike S1 antibodies in serum.

 96 well microplate coated with SARS-CoV-2 Spike S1-His Recombiant Protein; HRP-conjugated Goat anti-Human IgG; Anti-SARS-CoV-2 Spike Antibody (Control); 20 × Dilution Buffer; 20 × Wash Buffer; Color Reagent A; Color Reagent B; Stop Solution.